 The new no-self format¶

-As of Jan 2021, there is a new optional format for oTree apps.
+Since 2021, there has been a new optional format for oTree apps.

 pages.py with a single

 The new format unifies oTree’s syntax.